pl3onasm/Imperative-programming/PF3-3/exam3-2024/problem1.md

 }
 ```

 The variable $i$ starts at $N$.
 In the worst case, we are then halving it half of the time and decrementing it by $1$ the other half of the time.
-In this case, the loop still needs less than $2\log(N)$ iterations to terminate
+In this case, the loop needs less than $2\log(N)$ iterations to terminate.
 The fragment's complexity is therefore in $\mathcal{O}(\log(N))$.

 ## Ex11: $\color{rosybrown}{{\mathcal{O}(N \log(N))}}$